directus/directus/docs/app/users-roles-permissions.md

 custom access permissions, but can be enhanced with email notifications, custom [Interfaces](/extensions/interfaces.md) as well as [flows](/app/flows.md).
 Directus supports endlessly configurable workflows.

-To learn more, see our recipe on [basic workflows](/cookbook/permissions/basic-workflows.md).
+To learn more, see our recipe on [Content Approval Workflows](/guides/headless-cms/approval-workflows).